cuhksz-nlp/SAPar/README.md

 This is the implementation of [Constituency Parsing with Span Attention](https://www.aclweb.org/anthology/) at Findings of EMNLP2020.

-This implementation is based on [Berkeley Neural Parser](https://github.com/nikitakit/self-attentive-parser).

 You can e-mail Yuanhe Tian at `yhtian@uw.edu` or Guimin Chen at `cuhksz.nlp@gmail.com`, if you have any questions.

 ## Citation